The Twisted Hierarchical Agenda of the Modern Church System

 What does father, brothers, mothers and sisters mean to you?

 Most believe in the institutionalized meanings that have been seared upon their minds to mean a prestigious office and title.
 The relational has been displaced with the institutional.
-Hierarchy demands supreme leaders who sits upon their thrones bilking people of their time, money and energy believing that that was the model that Jesus Christ (Yahshua) and the apostles left for us.
+Hierarchy demands supreme leaders who sits upon their thrones bilking people of their time, money and energy believing that that was the model that Christ and the apostles left for us.

 To the contrary, in a family, esteeming others as better than yourself should be normal behaviour.